 If you live in one of the safer cities in Orange County, a lot of the cops are just bored.
 They just might camp out at a bar, club, or college dorm in hopes of catching drunk drivers.
 However, in more dangerous neighborhoods where the police have to deal with a lot of gang violence, they have better things to do than wait in front of bars.

-If the local police have enough to do, they aren’t usually harassing anyone unless they are blatantly breaking the law; it all depends on the location of the bars that you visit, and the crime in that neighborhood.
+If the local police have enough to do, they aren’t usually harassing anyone unless they are blatantly breaking the law; it all depends on the location of the bars that you visit and the crime in that neighborhood.

 Police Officers Still Required to Make Lawful Stops

-In order for the police stop to be lawful, the person who just left a bar must be exhibiting signs of intoxication (e.g. staggering), and then get into a vehicle and drive away, or they must commit a traffic offense after leaving (e.g. failed to use their turn signal, failed to turn on their headlights, ran through a red light, etc.), this way they can be legally stopped by the police.
+For the police stop to be lawful, the person who just left a bar must be exhibiting signs of intoxication (e.g. staggering), and then get into a vehicle and drive away, or they must commit a traffic offense after leaving (e.g. failed to use their turn signal, failed to turn on their headlights, ran through a red light, etc.), this way they can be legally stopped by the police.

 If you don’t want to get arrested for DUI, it’s best to have a designated driver or call a cab, otherwise, when you walk out of a bar with your keys in hand, you could be their next target.